FAST: A Framework to Accelerate Super-Resolution Processing on Compressed Videos: Abstract

 \section{Abstract}

-High resolution displays are increasingly popular, requiring most of the existing video content to be adapted to higher resolution.
-State-of-the-art super-resolution algorithms mainly address the visual quality of the output instead of real-time throughput.
-This paper introduces FAST, a framework to accelerate any image based super-resolution algorithm running on compressed videos.
-FAST leverages the similarity between adjacent frames in a video.
-Given the output of a super-resolution algorithm on one frame, the technique adaptively transfers it to the adjacent frames and skips running the super-resolution algorithm.
-The transferring process has negligible computation cost because the required information, including motion vectors, block size, and prediction residual, are embedded in the compressed video for free.
-In this work, we show that FAST accelerates state-of-the-art super-resolution algorithms by up to an order of magnitude with acceptable quality loss of up to 0.2 dB.
-Thus, we believe that the FAST framework is an important step towards enabling real-time super-resolution algorithms that upsample streamed videos for large displays\footnote{\copyrighttext}.
+State-of-the-art super-resolution (SR) algorithms require significant computational resources to achieve real-time throughput (\eg, 60Mpixels/s for HD video).
+This paper introduces FAST (Free Adaptive Super-resolution via Transfer), a framework to accelerate any SR algorithm applied to compressed videos.
+FAST exploits the temporal correlation between adjacent frames such that SR is only applied to a subset of frames; SR pixels are then transferred to the other frames.
+The transferring process has negligible computation cost as it uses information already embedded in the compressed video (\eg, motion vectors and residual).
+Adaptive processing is used to retain accuracy when the temporal correlation is not present (\eg, occlusions).
+FAST accelerates state-of-the-art SR algorithms by up to 15$\times$ with a visual quality loss of 0.2dB.
+FAST is an important step towards real-time SR algorithms for ultra-HD displays and energy constrained devices (\eg, phones and tablets).